Assertion definition language

-The Assertion Definition Language (ADL) is a specification language providing a formal grammar to specify behaviour and interfaces for computer software.
+The Assertion Definition Language (ADL) is a specification language providing a predicate logic based behaviour, as well as interfaces, for computer software.

+English language support

 ADL uses function pre- and postconditions to specify interfaces and is designed to provide an intermediary between informal English language specifications and formal programmatic test specifications.

-Tool support exists both to convert ADL specifications into natural language, and to generate test systems against which implementation code can be verified.
+Tool support exists both to convert ADL specifications into the English language, and to generate test systems against which implementation code can be verified.